• Skip to primary navigation

 80 ml aquafaba, 3-4 tablespoon non-dairy milk

 • You can bring the mixture together with your hands here but don't over-handle the dough.
 The dough should be soft but not too sticky.
 If the dough seems too dry, add more milk.
+If it seems too wet, add a little extra flour.

 • Form the dough into a ball and place on a lightly floured work surface.
 Use a rolling pin to roll it out so it’s around 3cm thick.
 If too thin, the scones will not rise.